scylladb/scylladb/docs/dev/protocol-extensions.md

   - for `tablets-routing-v1` - `TupleType(LongType, LongType, ListType(TupleType(UUIDType, Int32Type)))`,
-    two `LongType` represent first and last token, `ListType(TupleType(UUIDType, Int32Type))` contains informations about replicas (for every replica there is a tuple with two elements `UUIDType` and `Int32Type` representing host and shard ids).
+    two `LongType` represent first and last token, `ListType(TupleType(UUIDType, Int32Type))` contains information about replicas (for every replica there is a tuple with two elements `UUIDType` and `Int32Type` representing host and shard ids).

 When the driver receives information about the tablet, it has to check if any of